Why choose this course

-Designed in collaboration with industry and drawing on our leading research, our Data Science MSc will prepare you for a career as a data scientist, data analyst, data engineer, data architect or a business analyst.
+Designed in collaboration with industry and drawing on leading research, our Data Science MSc will prepare you for a career as a data scientist, data analyst, data engineer, data architect or a business analyst.

-This course uniquely addresses the fundamentals of data as well as the technical considerations needed to handle data with increasing scale and complexity.
+This programme uniquely addresses the fundamentals of data as well as the technical considerations needed to handle data with increasing scale and complexity.

 What you will study

 This course combines in-depth study of the theory and practice of data science with an optional year-long work placement, where you’ll get the chance to apply your knowledge to industry-relevant challenges.
 A placement also allows you to discover the business value of data-oriented research and development.

-You’ll develop solid technical knowledge of data science principles and practices, machine learning and data mining, practical business analytics, database systems and cloud computing.
-You can also customise this course with optional modules in information security, sensors and artificial intelligence.
+You’ll acquire solid technical knowledge of data science principles and practices, machine learning and data mining, practical business analytics, database systems and cloud computing.
+You can also customise this MSc with optional modules in information security, sensors and advanced artificial intelligence.

 Finally, you’ll complete a dissertation where you can further explore an area that interests you.
-This is particularly useful if you’re aiming to progress to a PhD.
+Our dissertation projects involve topical real-world problems, often linked into cutting-edge research.

 Students on this course benefit from a range of advanced facilities, including:

-- £1.7million multi-purpose Computer Science Laboratory with state-of-the-art audio visual equipment.
-View a video tour.
+- £1.7m multi-purpose Computer Science Laboratory with state-of-the-art audio-visual equipment.
+View a video tour

 - Six open access PC labs and four dedicated specialist labs